JiwonYeom/python-end-to-end/Learning Python/chapter-4.md

     2. Type-specific operations as method calls (aString.upper())

 > `dir()` and `help()` to the rescue!
-> - `dir()` function lists variables assigned in the caller's sciope.
+> - `dir()` function lists variables assigned in the caller's scope.
 Methods are function attributes, so they will show up in the list.
 > - `help()` function gives you the explanations.